-Care must be taken that data is not inadvertently written to the OTP Program Memory.
+Care must be taken that data is not inadvertently written to ROM.
 Protection can be enhanced by ensuring that the Write Enable bit is normally cleared to zero when not writing.
 Although certainly not necessary, consideration might be given in the application program to the checking of the validity of new write data by a simple read back process.